4-Axes Taig Micro Mill Computer Numerical Control (CNC)

 underneath the bench edge to reduce swarf entry.

-4-Axes CNC Micro Mill, Pre-CNC Baseline, Mach3 Interface, Involute Gears, Z-Offset Gage Animation, CNC Bench
+4-Axes CNC Micro Mill, Pre-CNC Baseline, Mach3 Interface, Path Tracing Tool, Involute Gears, Z-Offset Gage Animation, CNC Bench